 Nadia ran off, leaving him confused more than ever.
 He walked around, trying to find a way out of the maze and find the others.
 A thought conjured up in his head, but he wasn't sure to believe it.
 Maybe they aren't the bad guys after all… "HEY!
 KENDRICK!"
 Aniu called out, running over to him.
 The others followed her soon after and met up with Kendrick.
 Ayana was the last one to catch up with the others, due to her injury.

 "We wondered where you two had gone," Talene said.
 "Did you fight those other two?"

 Ayana rubbed constantly at her shoulder.
 "No, not at all.
 But for some reason…they were acting nice."

-"Yeah," Steve added.
+"Yeah," Kendrick added.
 "And they helped us, too.
 They kept telling us that they weren't the enemies."

 "Very suspicious indeed," Shiro spoke up.
 "We need to head back to Taifu village and discuss this matter."

 The seven turned around and headed back to the rocky shores of the ruins.
 Shan and Niana waited patiently for the group, just as they said they would.
 They all climbed aboard the boat, and Shan released his mast, waiting for the winds to pick up.
 As soon as the boat began to move, they were among the seas once boat trip to Pele village seemed faster than they traveled from the village.
 The seven said their goodbyes after resting up and restocking on materials and left.